 Michele Lee

-Office Manager, Yayasan MySDG
+Senior Manager, Corporate Services, Yayasan MySDG

 With over two decades of experience in private, public, and semi-government sectors, Michele brings expertise from financial services, IT media, and government-linked agencies.
 She has held senior officer roles supporting C-level executives and managerial positions in human resources and administration.